 The Open Records Act only requires the provision of records which actually exist and are on hand.
 Requests for records or documents in a particular format, layout or containing only specific criteria which that County has not actually created and has no reason to create for County purposes are not covered under the Act.

 Please note that requests for Open Records from the following agencies must be made through these agencies; the Office of County Clerk only covers those departments that are under the direct control of the Board of Commissioners.
+Requests for records within agencies that we do not have jurisdiction over will be returned.
 For records pertaining to the following offices or agencies, please contact them directly.

 - Elections Office

 - Library Board of Directors

 - Sheriff’s Office (Including Animal Control & Code Enforcement)